gambitproject/gambit/doc/pyapi.rst

       :raises pygambit.UndefinedOperationError: when called with a :py:class:`Infoset` object and with actions.
       :raises pygambit.MismatchError: when called with objects from different games.

-   .. py:method:: leave_infoset()

-      Removes this node from its information set.
-If this node is the last of its information set, this method does nothing.

    .. py:method:: delete_parent()

       Deletes the parent node and its subtrees other than the one